Maihj/anomaly_detection/README.md

     result1.txt
     result2.txt

-To detect masquerades, you should first collect your input data in a file, and then run:
+To detect masquerades, you should first collect your input data in a file, for example, *test_events.txt*, and then run:

-    $ ruby detect.rb
+    $ ruby detect_gui.rb

 to build up the user profile, finally test the coming input data.